-Our bestseller 6-hour Infection Control Training CEU course for nursing, occupational therapy, physical therapy, and EMS personnel.
+Our bestseller 6-hour Infection Control Training CEU course for nursing, case management, occupational therapy, physical therapy, and EMS personnel.
 Course includes infection prevention and control practices, the chain of infection, standard and transmission-based precautions, barriers and use of personal protective equipment (PPE), and strategies for preventing the spread of infectious disease to healthcare workers and patients.

 Course Price: $39.00

 NEW YORK HEALTH PROFESSIONALS: Take the NY version of this course.